25 Jun Lambkin Dwarf Cat Breed Profile

 Body oils and dander tend to build up on my fur because of the individual strands that are uniquely bent, hooked and crimped.
 You need to do this as softly and gently as you can, too, since rough brushing can ruin my curls.
 And nobody wants that.

-- My breed is also called Nanus Rex by some cat fanciers.
+- The lambkin breed is also called Nanus Rex by some cat fanciers.

-- We are still extremely rare and waiting lines to adopt a Lambkin kitten of your own can take a year or more.
+- Lambkins are still rare and waiting lines to adopt a Lambkin kitten of your own can take a year or more.